Help prevent tooth pain, decay, and gum disease to keep your mouth healthy.

 Dental implants will restore your smile but unfortunately, they will not absolve you of all future dental issues.
 Our dentists would still like to see you for routine teeth cleanings every 3-6 months to monitor your oral health.

-Having questions about your dental implants is normal.
-Here at MI Smiles Dental, we have the answers you’re looking for.
-Our dental implant dentists in Grand Rapids and Grand Haven, MI, are here to help you maintain great oral health throughout the entire process of implantation.
+Wanting to know all that you can about your dental implants is normal.
+Here at MI Smiles Dental, our West Michigan dental implant dentists have the answers you’re looking for and are here to help you maintain great oral health throughout the entire process of implantation.
+Call one of our locations today to schedule an appointment and set up a time that works best for you.